Machine Tool Technology

 Program Description

-This program offers a Certificate, Short-Term Certificates, Tool & Die, and an Associate in Applied Science (A.A.S.).
+This program offers an Associate in Applied Science (AAS), Certificate, and Short-Term Certificates.
 The machining/computer numerical control program prepares students to enter the skilled manufacturing workforce as highly trained employees.
 The tool and die students learn to shape, form or cut metal work pieces into blueprint specific tools for industry using high-tech machines and modern software.

 Program Expectations